furstenheim/articles/go-fizz-buzz/README.md

 Not only that, we are allocating memory and that affects a lot the benchmarks, it makes the benchmarks more unstable, and it requires time to free the space.

 ## Step 4.
 Microptimization
 Normally, one would have stopped in the previous step, since the gain is not worth the effort.
-But for the sake of the article, let's fight for an extra inch.
+For the sake of the article, let's fight for an extra inch.
 There are two things that are specially slow in microoptimization: branches and division, and we can reduce both.

 Currently, we are performing three divisions to obtain the reminders modulo 3, 5 and 15.
 However, the last one contains the information about the other two.
-Similarly, we are having 4 cases, but in fact, there are only two.
+Similarly, we are checking 4 cases, but in fact, there are only two.
 Returning the original number or the changed string.
 With a bit of ugly code we get:

 ```go
 func FizzBuzz (input uint) string {